Student loan refinancing is an opportunity to obtain a new loan at a lower interest rate and with different repayment terms.

 The most important factors to consider in private loan refinancing are interest rate, repayment term (length of the loan), and type of loan (fixed rate or variable rate), which will impact how much you could save by refinancing and how much you have to pay each month.
 All things being equal, you want your interest rate to be as low as possible.
 However, the lowest rates are typically only available for the shorter repayment terms, and shorter repayment terms lead to higher monthly payments, since you are paying your loan back over a shorter period of time.
 As such, you will sometimes need to balance lower rates with shorter terms and higher monthly payments.

 After you decide on a term, the other major factor is whether a loan is fixed or variable.
 While a fixed rate stays constant over the life of a loan, the variable rate option offers lower initial rates.
-However, these rates can fluctuate as interest rates change, which are hard to predict.
-Variable rate loans are good for people who believe they will make enough money in the future to cover potentially higher payments if rates go up, but may not be good for people whose future income is unpredictable.
+However, these rates can fluctuate as interest rates change, which is hard to predict.
+Variable rate loans may be good for people who believe they will make enough money in the future to cover potentially higher payments if rates go up, but may not be good for people whose future income is unpredictable.

-Regardless of whether or not refinancing is your best road forward, it’s important to educate yourself on all repayment options to make an informed decision.
+Regardless of whether refinancing is your best road forward, it’s important to educate yourself on all repayment options to make an informed decision.
 There is potential to save thousands of dollars, so it’s important to do homework and research all lenders when making a decision.